Leonamrsm/Forecasting-the-Energy-Consumption-of-Eletric-cars/README.md

 4. **Data Preparation:** preprocessing stage required prior to the machine learning modeling step.
 5. **Feature Selection:** selection of the most significant attributes for training the model.
 6. **Machine Learning Modeling:** implementation of a few algorithms appropriate to the task at hand.
 In this case, models befitting the *regression* assignment - *i.e.*, forecasting a continuous value, namely sales.
-8. **Translation and Interpretation of the Model Performance:** conversion of the performance metrics of the Machine Learning model to a more tangible business result.

 Fice hypotheses were validated in the exploratory data analysis.
 Below are 3 of the hypotheses that were arrested: